sam-c14/hallify-frontend/README.md

 - Always check for assets, variables, data and utilities in the top level homogenious folder before adding a new one.
 - Ensure to reuse components, layout, hooks and other reusables, when ever you can.
 - If you encounter any issues or have questions, feel free to reach out to the project developers for assistance.
+- To know more about redux, Check out thier documentation [Redux docs](https://redux-toolkit.js.org/).

 Happy coding! 🚀